 The Goodbye Song.

 In 2020, Ventura published a collection of one-hundred poems for a book titled, Can I Tell You Something? which became a finalist for the 2020 American Fiction Awards.
 Writer’s Digest deemed his poetry “soul-shattering in the very best of ways.”
 That year, the notoriously harsh Kirkus Reviews reviewed Ventura’s writing as "exquisitely crafted.”
 Following, he wrote The Goodbye Song, which won the 2021 American Fiction Awards in Poetry: Anthologies.
-His latest book is a novel titled A Happy Ghost.
+His latest novel is titled A Happy Ghost, that Kirkus called a “masterfully imagined creation.”

 VOLUNTEER

-For seven years, Kristian’s commitment to service has been recognized and awarded by some of the largest humanitarian organizations, non-profits, and leaders including former President Barack Obama, U.S. Senators, the City of Los Angeles, and city mayors in California.
-Kristian’s childhood, while mostly private, had shaped his perspective on poverty and education.
-It has inspired him to serve in different ways and with burning commitment.
+For over ten years, Kristian’s unwavering dedication to service has been recognized and awarded by some of the largest humanitarian organizations, non-profits, and leaders including former President Barack Obama, U.S. Senators, the City of Los Angeles, and mayors across California.

-Kristian launched a series of fundraisers to help aid emergency crises.
-In a school located in a low-socioeconomic neighborhood, where 80% of the students receive free lunch, he raised thousands of dollars to provide children access to clean water, food, shelter, and protection.
-He is recognized for giving presentations classroom to classroom each semester to teach students of the realities of different countries and how to practically improve their state.
-He united sports teams, clubs, and school administration to hold events, joined the Los Angeles UNICEF Congressional Action Team, and the UNICEF Symposium.
-At the age of 17, Kristian became a recipient of President Barack Obama’s Volunteer Service Award for his exceptional leadership and contributions to the United Nations Children’s Emergency Fund (UNICEF).
+While attending a school in a low-income neighborhood—where over 80% of students received free lunch—Kristian launched a series of fundraisers in response to global emergencies.
+He successfully raised thousands of dollars to provide clean water, food, shelter, and child protection to those in need.
+Each semester, he gave presentations classroom-to-classroom, educating students on international crises and offering tangible ways to make a difference.
+He mobilized sports teams, student clubs, and administrators to co-host events and joined the Los Angeles UNICEF Congressional Action Team and UNICEF Symposium.
+At the age of 17, Kristian was awarded the President Obama’s Volunteer Service Award for his exceptional leadership and work with the United Nations Children’s Emergency Fund (UNICEF).
 He was later awarded by the Parent Institute of Quality Education for tutoring children and hosting a daycare in La Puente, California.
-More recently, Kristian narrows his volunteer work to homelessness in Los Angeles and leading volunteer groups in food banks, warehouses, and homeless shelters such as St. Francis, the LA Food Bank, and the Midnight Mission.
-Within his freshman year of college, his university awarded him with the USC Service Award.
+While at university, Kristian narrowed his volunteer work to homelessness in Los Angeles and leading volunteer groups in food banks, warehouses, and homeless shelters such as St. Francis, the LA Food Bank, and the Midnight Mission.
+By the time Kristian completed his freshman year of college, his university awarded him with the USC Service Award.

 Herrera, Dominican Republic